There are some problems while I’m using spacemacs.

 - in normal state press

-- move to the space before
+C-vwhich callsevil-visual-block - move to the space before

-however you want (avy isearch swiper) - press
+lhowever you want (avy isearch swiper) - press

-, now anything typed will only show up on the first line, but when one returns to normal state, by pressing ESC, then the typed characters will appear on each line of the block/rectangle.
+R, now anything typed will only show up on the first line, but when one returns to normal state, by pressing ESC, then the typed characters will appear on each line of the block/rectangle.

 - in normal state press